Dear Friends and Neighbors,

 We’ve reached an important point in the 2013 legislative session, our first cutoff deadline.
 All bills must be out of House policy committees in order to still be “alive” and eligible to move forward in the legislative process, except those with fiscal notes or those necessary to implement the budget.

 The bills which have advanced will next have the option of being heard in the House chambers and voted on by the full House of Representatives.
 In the near future we will begin to hear the 2013 operating budget proposals, and House Republicans have already begun crafting a budget which will fund education first, provide for the most vulnerable and protect public safety.
-I will bring you more clip_image001information on our proposal in coming weeks after the March 20 revenue forecast.
+I will bring you more information on our proposal in coming weeks after the March 20 revenue forecast.

 A look into the committee process